filecoin-project/filecoin-docs/reference/json-rpc/state.md

 }
 ```

-## StateReplay
+### StateReplay

 StateReplay replays a given message, assuming it was included in a block in the specified tipset.

-If a tipset key is provided, and a replacing message is found on chain, the method will return an error saying that the message wasn’t found
+If a tipset key is provided, and a replacing message is not found on chain,
+the method will return an error saying that the message wasn't found

-If no tipset key is provided, the appropriate tipset is looked up, and if the message was gas-repriced, the on-chain message will be replayed - in that case the returned InvocResult.MsgCid will not match the Cid param
+If no tipset key is provided, the appropriate tipset is looked up, and if
+the message was gas-repriced, the on-chain message will be replayed - in
+that case the returned InvocResult.MsgCid will not match the Cid param

-If the caller wants to ensure that exactly the requested message was executed, they MUST check that InvocResult.MsgCid is equal to the provided Cid.
-Without this check both the requested and original message may appear as successfully executed on-chain, which may look like a double-spend.
+If the caller wants to ensure that exactly the requested message was executed,
+they MUST check that InvocResult.MsgCid is equal to the provided Cid.
+Without this check both the requested and original message may appear as
+successfully executed on-chain, which may look like a double-spend.

-A replacing message is a message with a different CID, any of Gas values, and different signature, but with all other parameters matching (source/destination, nonce, params, etc.)
+A replacing message is a message with a different CID, any of Gas values, and
+different signature, but with all other parameters matching (source/destination,
+nonce, params, etc.)

 Perms: read

 Inputs:

 ```json
 [